kiedtl/website/src/_content/_posts/005-trying-out-utterances.md

 # Trying out Utterances

 Recently, I stumbled on [utterances](https://utteranc.es/).
-According to the README, utterances is a
+According to the README, utterances is:

 > A lightweight comments widget built on GitHub issues.
 Use GitHub issues for blog comments, wiki pages and more!

 Well, being the person I am, the first thing I did was install it.
 I've installed it on this website, so you can preview it at the bottom.